 Have you received notice that your military command has requested administrative separation?
 If administrative separation is approved, you will essentially be fired from the military.
 When you are fired, you may risk losing military housing, compensation, and many benefits extended to military veterans.
 At the Law Office of Vikas Bajaj, our military administrative separation San Diego can help you challenge administrative separation and/or seek the best possible discharge classification.
-Contact us today to schedule a free consultation with our skilled legal team.
+Contact us today to schedule a an initial consultation with our skilled legal team.

 Understanding Administrative Separation

 Administrative separation is a non-judicial process used to forcibly remove you from active military duty.

 How is it different from a court martial?
 Court martial is used to address removal when you violate the law.
 Separation is used to address issues of misconduct or non-performance.

 Purpose of Administrative Separation

 According to the Department of Defense, administrative separation promote the “readiness” of all active duty military personnel.
 It is used to maintain “high standards of performance, conduct, and discipline.”
 When these standards are not met, separation is used to ““strengthen the concept that military service is a unique calling.”
 You may be subject to administrative separation if you:

 - Show a demonstrated lack of effort or care

 - Demonstrate other violations of the military code of conduct.